Variational Method in Quantum Field Theory: Overview of the sinh-Gordon Model

 It is customary to adopt the ``conformal normalization'' for the expectation values of the field, in which we require that $\braket{\varphi^n}_{\text{C}} = 0$ on the massless vacuum.
 The relation between the massless and massive bases has been worked out, see e.g. Appendix A of \cite{2021JHEP...01..014K}.

-Since our goal is to establish a direct relation between the couplings $\lambda$ and $b$ of the $\varphi^4$ and sinh–Gordon theories, respectively, it is not advantageous to adopt a renormalized scheme for the sinh–Gordon couplings and scheme, but to keep them bare and the field dimensionless.
-When evaluating vacuum expectation values on the massive basis, of generic normal ordering $m_{\text{NO}}= m e^{\gamma_E}/2$, the corresponding correction is automatically incorporated if we define the dimensionless quantity $\braket{\NO{e^{a\varphi}}}$ as
+Since our goal is to establish a direct relation between the couplings $g$ and $b$ of the $\varphi^4$ and sinh–Gordon theories, respectively, we first need to match the two models within a common quantization prescription.
+To this end, we fix the sinh--Gordon model in the same massive normal-ordering scheme used for the $\varphi^4$ Hamiltonian: all local operators are normal ordered with respect to the free massive boson of mass $m$, and we denote this prescription by $:\,\cdots\,:_m$.
+It is convenient to introduce the point-splitting scale

+associated with the constant prefactor appearing in the short-distance expansion of the two-point function eq. \eqref{eq_div_two_point}.